Elm Grove in cleanup mode after flooding and damage from Friday’s storms

-OHIO COUNTY (WV) The morning after a night of severe storms saw helping hands coming together in the Friendly City to clean up flood water and debris at the Elm Terrace Shopping Center.
+OHIO COUNTY (WVa.)
+The morning after a night of severe storms saw helping hands coming together in the Friendly City to clean up flood water and debris at the Elm Terrace Shopping Center.

 Tenants, store owners and city officials spent about five hours working last night and another three hours cleaning this morning.